 The Enid Project encompasses over 44,000 acres of both wetlands and forests.
-Created for Flood Risk Management, Enid Dam was finished in 1952, and today Enid Lake is recognized as one of the top fishing spots in the country.
+Created for Flood Risk Management, Enid Dam was finished in 1952.
+Today, Enid Lake is recognized as one of the top fishing spots in the country.
 The World Record White Crappie was caught at Enid Lake in 1957, and the record still stands.

 For more information on Enid Lake visit the USACE Vicksburg District Website or call the Enid Field Office at (662) 563-4571.